-If traveling in areas where there may be a problem in the country, it will make it easier to be contacted and get to safety if the need arises.
-With the opening of some countries now you may have to register with the local authorities of where you will be staying.
-Be prepared if you do need to do so.
+Traveling in areas where there may be a problem in the country will make it easier to contact and get to safety if the need arises.

 Your Credit Cards

-5. Make 2 copies of all the front and back of your credit cards.
+5. Make two copies of all the front and back of your credit cards.

-One to take with you, one to leave at home with a trusted family member or friend.
+One to take with you and leave home with a trusted family member or friend.
 Any loss or theft can be reported immediately with all the phone numbers on the back of your card.

 6. Call your credit card company and let them know you will be traveling and give them your verbal itinerary.